ChrisRG/poem-analyzer/README.md

      ``` ["1", "0", "2"] => ["^", "_", "_"] ```

-9) collects the scanned words and outputs a conventional visual representation of each line's meter:
+9) collects the scanned words and outputs a conventional visual representation of each line's meter

      ```
      ^ ^ _ _     _ ^